-Dr. Dragomir provided consultation and training for 10 years to MST (Multisystemic Therapy) teams across Ohio, Michigan, North Carolina, and Maryland to successfully implement the practice in their communities.
+Dr. Rodriguez provided consultation and training for 10 years to MST (Multisystemic Therapy) teams across Ohio, Michigan, North Carolina, and Maryland to successfully implement the practice in their communities.
 She also worked with community stakeholders, and supported the dissemination of MST programs.
 Her work with MST involved an intensive family and community-based treatment program that focuses on the entire world of chronic and violent juvenile offenders – their homes and families, schools and teachers, neighborhoods and friends.
 It is an evidence-based practice, and has had over 30 years of research and over 70 studies.
 Several organizations have verified MST as an evidence-based treatment including Blueprints for Violence Prevention, Office of the Surgeon General, Coalition for Evidence-Based Policy, and SAMHSA’s National Registry of Evidence-Based Programs and Practices (NREPP).

 She has been providing outpatient therapy since 1999.
 Her educational background includes a Bachelor of Arts degree majoring in Psychology, and a Master of Arts in Education degree in Clinical Counseling with a specialization in Marriage and Family Therapy.
-Most recently, she earned her Doctorate of Philosophy in Counselor Supervision and Education: Marriage and Family Therapy track from The University of Akron.
+She earned her Doctorate of Philosophy in Counselor Supervision and Education: Marriage and Family Therapy track from The University of Akron.
 She is also an AAMFT Approved Supervisor.

 She has provided fidelity reviews for home-based teams across the state, and training at the college level regarding EBP’s, IHBT, and other promising practices.
 In addition, she is an adjunct professor at The University of Akon, and has taught clinical courses to master’s level graduate students in their School of Counseling.
 She has published several articles, and completed research on adherence and outcomes in IHBT programs.